On the Probabilistic Approximation in Reproducing Kernel Hilbert Spaces: Abstract

 \section{Abstract}

-This paper generalizes the least square method to probabilistic approximation in reproducing kernel Hilbert spaces.
-We show the existence and uniqueness of the optimizer.
-Furthermore, we generalize the celebrated representer theorem in this setting, and especially when the probability measure is finitely supported, or the Hilbert space is finite-dimensional, we show that the approximation problem turns out to be a measure quantization problem.
-Some discussions and examples are also given when the space is infinite-dimensional and the measure is infinitely supported.
+This paper studies the probabilistic function approximation problem over reproducing kernel Hilbert spaces.
+We show the existence and uniqueness of the optimizer under mild assumptions.
+Furthermore, we generalize the celebrated representer theorem to our setting, and especially when the probability measure is finitely supported, or the Hilbert space is finite-dimensional, we show that the probabilistic approximation problem turns out to be a measure quantization problem, which connects the probabilistic function approximation to the sampling theory.
+Some discussions and examples are also given when the reproducing kernel Hilbert space is infinite-dimensional and the measure is infinitely supported.